|Lowest Recommended Age:||Kindergarten - 3rd Grade|

 Our hero is Patchi, a Pachyrhinosaurus (thick-nosed lizard), whose early run-in with a predator leaves a hole in his frill that helps us identify him as he goes from hatchling to adolescent to adult.
 He is a cheerful, curious, friendly vegetarian, a bit in the shadow of his alpha male older brother, Scowler (voice of Skylar Stone).
 Their father is the pack leader who shows the rest of the tribe the way when it is time to migrate.
 But along the way there is danger, especially from predatory meat-eaters who find the plant-eaters delicious.
 Patchi’s parents are killed (off-screen) protecting their young.
 Scowler takes over via head-butt battle, and it looks like he may take over the pretty female Patchi likes as well (Tiya Sircar as Juniper).
 Will brains triumph over brawn?

 Kids in the audience seemed to enjoy the slapstick and potty humor and it is possible that it tempered the scarier themes.
 It will certainly make fans of the television series happy, and, I hope, inspire curiosity about the real stories that fossils tell.
+Viewers with more serious interest in dinosaurs will want to take advantage of the Blu-Ray’s “Cretaceous” option and skip the human voices.

 Parents should know that this film has dinosaur-era violence, characters in peril, injured and killed, sad deaths of parents, and potty humor.